davydog187/website/priv/blogs/2021/11-26-hello-blog.md

 This website is deployed on [fly.io](https://fly.io) using a combination of [Surface](https://surface-ui.org/), [TailwindCSS](https://tailwindcss.com/), and [NimblePublisher](https://github.com/dashbitco/nimble_publisher).
 I designed this website myself, with some throwbacks to my time at [The Outline](https://theoutline.com/).

 If you'd like to see the code, it is Open Source and available on my [Github](https://github.com/davydog187/website).

+### Special Thanks
+I'd also like to thank my dear friend, [Stephen Baldwin](https://www.econify.com/), who bought this domain from underneath me over 3 years ago and then proceeded to hold it hostage for 2 years.
+Without you, none of this would be possible.